Terryq2/lark_database/README.md

 The module is designed for **scheduled jobs** and **daily financial data sync tasks**, but can also be run on-demand.

+A version of this library is currently hosted on a Aliyun server and syncs data every hour.

 ---

 ## Features